Update Author: Phillip Breslow, MD and David Richards, MD, Denver Health Medical Center Residency in Emergency Medicine

 Brain Natriuretic Peptide (BNP) (Cost $35)

-- Is a chemical released by the atria when sufficient stretch occurs (e.g. conditions of volume overload).
-Most commonly used to distinguish primary pulmonary from cardiac etiologies of dyspnea.
+Is a chemical released by the atria when sufficient stretch occurs (e.g. conditions of volume overload).
+Most commonly used to distinguish primary pulmonary from cardiac etiologies of dyspnea (e.g. heart failure from COPD/pneumonia).

-- BNP >400pg/mL suggest heart failure.
-Increased BNP values predictive of death or increased cardiovascular events.
+BNP >400 pg/mL suggestive of congestive heart failure.
+Increased BNP values predictive of death or increased risk of adverse cardiovascular events

-- Conditions increasing BNP: Myocardial infarction, atrial fibrillation, pulmonary embolism, pulmonary hypertension, chronic kidney disease, sepsis, age, etc.
+Other conditions that increase BNP: Myocardial infarction, atrial fibrillation, pulmonary embolism, pulmonary hypertension, chronic kidney disease, age, and hyperthyroidism.

-- Can be used to rule-out DVT or PE in low risk (by Well’s criteria) patients.
+Can be used to rule-out DVT or PE in low risk (by Well’s criteria) or intermediate risk (by Geneva criteria) patients.
 The PERC criteria can be used to identify “no risk” patients that should not have D-dimer testing.

-- D-dimer is the physiological byproducts of fibrin degradation.
+D-dimer is the physiological by-product of fibrin degradation.
 When found in the blood it can indicate the presence of a large clot or bleeding dyscrasia.
+It can also be elevated in Disseminated Intravascular Coagulopathy (DIC).

 Additional Common Tests